olets/genealogit/README.md

 git commit --allow-empty -m "empty"
 ```

 Add a family tree file to the directory.
 If you don't have one, download and play with one or all of the files in `demo/` directory.
 (Or download others for example at <https://webtreeprint.com/tp_famous_gedcoms.php>).
 The following supposes a GEDCOM file.
-If the file is YAML, include `--format=yaml` in the `build`.
-If the file is YAML, include `--format=yaml` in the `build` command.
+If the file is JSON use `build --format=json` in the `build`.
+If the file is YAML `build --format=yaml`.

 ```shell
 [(npx|yarn)] genealogit build a-family-tree.ged